Skip to main content

 oanakatz2028@u.northwestern.edu

-Oana Alexan Katz gained an interdisciplinary perspective on migration studies through her B.A. in International Studies and Spanish at Macalester College and her M.A. in Human Rights and Humanitarian Action at the Institut d'études politiques de Paris (Sciences Po).
+Oana’s own life is traversed by migration from Romania to the United States, which has fueled her decade-long investment in migrant justice work.
+She has her B.A. in International Studies and Spanish from Macalester College and her M.A. in Human Rights and Humanitarian Action from the Institut d'études politiques de Paris (Sciences Po).

 helo-imada.jpgHeloísa Imada